edzaga/sql-course/sql-course-en/lectures/week3/lecture9.rst

 Example 3
 ^^^^^^^^^

-In the next  example we want to know the *sID* and *sNAme* of those students who have applied to science, but no an engineering:
+In the next  example we want to know the *sID* and *sName* of those students who have applied to science, but no an engineering: